ColemanMitch/Spowerfy-Redux/backend/README.md

 client_id_here
 client_secret_here
 ```
-(Even though this file is in the .gitignore, be sure you don't commit it.)
+(Even though this file is in the .gitignore, be sure you don't commit it)

 Then start the backend: